girip11/scala_learning/lang_docs/1_scala_beginner_udemy/1_basics/2_expressions.md

 ## Code blocks

 * Variables defined in a block are visible only within the block.
-* Block is also an expression and the value of the block is the **value of the last expression in that block**.
+* Block is also an expression and the value of the block is the **value of the last statement in that block**.